HDFGroup/hsds/docs/docker_install_azure.md

 1. Install pip if not installed: `sudo apt install python-pip`
 2. Set an environment variable: ADMIN_PASSWORD with the value used in the password.txt file.
 E.g.: `export ADMIN_PASSWORD=admin`
 3. Set an environment varaible: USER_PASSWORD with the password for test_user1 in the password.txt file.
 E.g.: `export USER_PASSWORD=test`
-4. Get the hsds project if you haveen't already: `git clone https://github.com/HDFGroup/hsds`
+4. Get the hsds project if you haven't already: `git clone https://github.com/HDFGroup/hsds`
 5. In the hsds directory, run the integration test: `python testall.py --skip_unit`.
 Ignore `WARNING: is test data setup?` messages for now
 6. Install h5py: `pip install h5py`
 7. Install h5pyd (Python client SDK): `pip install h5pyd`